tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-bitbucket-cloud/overview.md

 ### Version 1.0.26

-* Removed Manual User Access Key: From current version onwards this plugin will only support Auto Generated User Access Key feature of UrbanCode Velocity.
+* Removed Manual User Access Key: From current version onwards this plug-in will only support Auto Generated User Access Key feature of UrbanCode Velocity.
-* Added Category: SCM is the category of BitBucket Cloud plugin.
+* Added Category: SCM is the category of BitBucket Cloud plug-in.

 ### Version 1.0.22